RESOStandards/web-api-commander/README.md

 ### Cucumber Feature Specifications

-[Cucumber](https://cucumber.io) is being used to describe acceptance criteria in a higher-level DSL rather than encapsulating all of the test logic code.
-Cucumber's DSL is called [Gherkin](https://cucumber.io/docs/gherkin/) and essentially allows backing test code to be organized in a logical manner that makes sense to analysts as well as programmers.
+[Cucumber](https://cucumber.io) is being used to describe acceptance criteria in a higher-level DSL rather than encapsulating all of the test logic in code.
+Cucumber's DSL, called [Gherkin](https://cucumber.io/docs/gherkin/), allows backing test code to be organized and executed in a logical manner that makes sense to analysts as well as programmers.

 Testing output during runtime has been designed to be easy to read and during each step, the relevant